Chronic Sinusitis Surgery

 - Oral corticosteroids: These medications are used to relieve inflammation from severe sinusitis, particularly nasal polyps.
 Prednisone and methylprednisolone are two tablet steroids.
 Long-term use of oral corticosteroids can cause serious side effects, so they are recommended only to treat severe symptoms.

 - Decongestants: Available in over-the-counter (OTC) and prescription liquids, tablets and nasal sprays.
 OTC oral decongestants include Sudafed and Actifed.
 Oxymetazoline (Afrin) is an OTC nasal decongestant spray which should be taken for a few days at most — because oxymetazoline can cause more severe congestion.

 Surgery is recommended if you have chronic sinusitis symptoms.
 The following factors indicate that surgery should be considered:

 - If your doctor gives you a diagnosis of chronic sinusitis.

-- You’ve had “maximum medical treatment”, which consists of taking medication and following home treatment for at least 4 to 6 weeks.
-This treatment includes antibiotics, a steroid nasal spray, air purifiers, and other prescription medicines.
+- You’ve had “appropriate medical treatment”, which consists of taking medication and following home treatment for at least 4 to 6 weeks.
+This treatment may include antibiotics, a steroid nasal spray, air purifiers, and other prescription medicines.

-- You have had an endoscopic nasal exam with a fiber-optic lens to allow your doctor to evaluate the anatomy and infection site in your nose.
+- You have had an endoscopic nasal exam with a fiber-optic lens to allow your doctor to evaluate the anatomy and infection sites in your nose.

 - You’ve had a CT scan, a high-quality series of X-rays of your sinuses after the 4 to 6 weeks of treatment.
-The CT scan needs to indicate that something is preventing your sinuses from draining.
+The CT scan needs to show inflammation and indicate that something is preventing your sinuses from draining.